 Why Offer Health Insurance to Employees?

 In competitive job markets (Auckland, Wellington, Christchurch), health insurance is a highly valued benefit.
-67% of job seekers consider health benefits when evaluating offers.
+Many job seekers consider health benefits when evaluating offers.

 2. Reduce Sick Days and Improve Productivity

 Employees with health insurance access faster medical care, reducing time off work.
-Private specialist appointments happen within 2-4 weeks vs 3-6 months publicly.
+Private specialist appointments are typically available within weeks rather than months.

 3. Cost-Effective Benefit

-Group plans cost 10-25% less than individual policies.
-For $150-$250/month per employee, you provide a benefit worth thousands annually.
+Group plans typically cost less per head than individual policies.
+For a modest monthly contribution per employee, you provide a benefit worth thousands annually if a major claim arises.

 4. Tax Benefits